Upset defeat to Fiji in 2007 looms over Wales | The Japan Times

 Wales won’t be knocked out of contention this time if it loses Wednesday’s match at Oita Stadium, because it has won its first two games against Georgia and Australia and still has last-place Uruguay left to play in Pool D. Victory over Fiji will secure a spot in the quarterfinals against either England or France.

-But assistant coach Stephen Jones will be ramming the message home to his players not to lose focus against Fiji, and he is well placed to know the consequences any lapses.
-He played at flyhalf in that 38-34 defeat 12 years ago.
+But assistant coach Stephen Jones will be ramming the message home to his players not to lose focus against Fiji.
+He is well placed to know the consequences of any lapses, having played at flyhalf in that 38-34 defeat 12 years ago.

 “It highlighted what Fijian rugby is all about,” Jones said.
 “Give them space and time and they move the ball well and have an offloading game and put you under pressure,” Jones said.
 “They did that day and scored some wonderful tries.”